Science

 Please Note: AP courses may require additional meeting times throughout the year.

-Prerequisite(s): Conceptual Physics, Chemistry, and Biology; Department Approval for AP
+Prerequisite(s): Conceptual Physics, Chemistry, and a B+ in Biology

 The course includes labs and hands-on activities, ongoing research projects and presentations.
 Specifically, students collect and assess air, soil and water samples, appraise and calculate the value of trees and build skill in the application of appropriate mathematical relationships to assess and solve problems.